 Park Care is a Yorkshire based family run company and have been providing hot and frozen meals for over twenty years.
-Park Care provides an exciting and nutritionally balanced menu - many meals are traditional favourites with some exciting new choices as well as an evening tea of a sandwich, dessert and drink.
+Park Care provides an exciting and nutritionally balanced menu - many meals are traditional favourites with some exciting new choices as well as an evening tea of a sandwich and dessert.

 Meals are delivered 7 days a week 365 days of the year including all bank holidays.
 A 2 course meal which consists of a main meal and a choice of Hot or Cold Dessert costs £5.85.

 You can order a Teatime pack to arrive with your lunch.
-The cold evening teas consist of a sandwich, dessert and drink for only £3.00 or you can have a sandwich and desert for only £2.25
+The cold evening teas consist of a sandwich and desert for only £2.25

 A wide variety of special diets and cultural meals - such as Asian, Halal or African-Caribbean are available.
 You can also choose from vegetarian, diabetic, gluten free or modified textures for people with chewing or swallowing difficulties.